asyncedd/dots.nvim/README.md

 - If want to exit Neovim, just plug out your computer (or for laptop users...
   :) You don't want to).
 I meant, that'll never work.
-- Auto-installing parsers via `auto_install = true` will send out a bunch of errors.
-Check: [this](https://github.com/nvim-treesitter/nvim-treesitter/issues/4250)
+- Enabling colorschemes via `:colorscheme` somehow doesn't work.

 ## 🤨 Crash course: Installing